Officers of the Division

 After the war, Haffner became the Chairman of the Board and Chief Executive Officer of R.R.
 Donnelly and Sons, Chicago.
 The company was the largest commercial printing company in North America and was the printer of choice for eight of the top ten U.S. publishers.
 He later went back to banking and served on the boards of several banks and on the board of the Chicago Association of Commerce.
 Charles Haffner died in February of 1979 at the age of 83 and is buried at Lake Forrest Cemetery in Lake Forrest, Illinois.

-Brigadier General Anthony McAuliffe
+Major General Anthony C. McAuliffe

 (Division Commander, January 1945 to July 1945)